danzat/danzat.github.io/_posts/2019-10-22-traffic-simulation-map.markdown

 categories: algorithms simulation
 ---

 As I'm writing this blog about something I did almost 3 years ago, I'm having some trouble remembering the exact circumstances that led me to simulate traffic in a city.
-However, the general direction was that I was interested in measuring how certain parameters (speed-limit, driver reaction-time, vehicle density etc...) effect congestion (and btw, the definition of congestion is also not trivial).
+However, the general direction was that I was interested in measuring how certain parameters (speed-limit, driver reaction-time, vehicle density etc...) affect congestion (and btw, the definition of congestion is also not trivial).

 So, the basic idea is to have some representation of a map - a graph of streets with various metadata, and on this map, vehicles would spawn, and follow some simple rules that model a driver (accelerate to meet the speed limit, decelerate/break when entering a junction or in response to a vehicle in front).